 London 2038 actively uses anti-cheat software to detect such behavior.
-Players caught using any such programs will be warned and temporarily banned, then permanently banned if they continue.
+Players caught using any such programs will be banned.

 “Boxing” is strictly disallowed on London 2038.
-This is defined as playing more than one character per server by the same person, and is accomplished by such programs as “Sandboxie”.
+This is defined as playing more than one character at the same time by the same person, and is accomplished by such programs as “Sandboxie”.

 Violation of this rule will result in disciplinary action such as temporary or permanent bans, depending on the severity of each case (eg violation duration, prior violations of the same rule).

 The involvement of any currency, items, or services external to any London 2038 server is strictly forbidden.